 In accordance with ASC 350, "Intangibles - Goodwill and Other," goodwill is tested at least annually for impairment, or when events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable, by assessing qualitative factors or performing a quantitative analysis in determining whether it is more likely than not that its fair value exceeds the carrying value.
-A quantitative step one assessment involves determining the fair value of each reporting unit using market participant assumptions.
-In January 2017, the FASB issued Accounting Standards Update No. 2017-04 ("ASU 2017-04"), "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment," which eliminates step two from the goodwill impairment test.
-Under ASU 2017-04, an entity should recognize an impairment charge for the amount by which the carrying amount of a reporting unit exceeds its fair value up to the amount of goodwill allocated to that reporting unit.
-The Company early adopted ASU 2017-04 in the fourth quarter of 2017.
+A quantitative assessment involves determining the fair value of each reporting unit using market participant assumptions.
+An entity should recognize an impairment charge for the amount by which the carrying amount of a reporting unit exceeds its fair value up to the amount of goodwill allocated to that reporting unit.

-On October 1, 2018, we performed a qualitative assessment on the reporting unit and, based on this assessment, no events have occurred to indicate that it is more likely than not that the fair value of the reporting unit is less than its carry amount.
-On October 1, 2017, we performed a quantitative assessment on the reporting unit and the result of our assessment indicated that the estimated fair value of the reporting unit exceeded its carrying value.
-We concluded that goodwill was not impaired as of December 31, 2018 and 2017.
+On October 1, 2019 and 2018, we performed qualitative assessments on the reporting unit and, based on this assessment, no events have occurred to indicate that it is more likely than not that the fair value of the reporting unit is less than its carry amount.
+We concluded that goodwill was not impaired as of December 31, 2019 and 2018.